hawkinsw/DailyPL/subprograms-coroutines.md

 _Polymorphism_ allows subprograms to take different types of parameters on different invocations.
 There are two types of polymorphism:

 1.  _ad-hoc polymorphism:_ A type of polymorphism where the semantics of the function may change depending on the parameter types.
-2.  _parametric polymorphism_: A type of polymorphism where subprograms take an implicit/explicit type parameter used to define the types of their subprogram's parameters; no matter the value of the type parameter, in parametric polymorphism the subprogram's semantics are always the same.​
+2.  _parametric polymorphism_: A type of polymorphism where subprograms take an implicit/explicit type parameter used to define the types of their subprogram's parameters; no matter the value of the type parameter, in parametric polymorphism, the subprogram's semantics are always the same.​

-Ad-hoc polymorphism is sometimes call function overloading (C++).
+Ad-hoc polymorphism is sometimes called function overloading (C++).
 Subprograms that participate in ad-hoc polymorphism share the same name but must have different protocols.
 If the subprograms' protocols and names were the same, how would the compiler/interpreter choose which one to invoke?
 Although a subprogram's protocol includes its return type, not all languages allow ad-hoc polymorphism to depend on the return type (e.g., C++).
 See the various definitions of `add` in the C++ code here: [https://github.com/hawkinsw/cs3003/blob/main/subprograms/subprograms.cpp](https://github.com/hawkinsw/cs3003/blob/main/subprograms/subprograms.cpp).
 Note how they all have different protocols.
 Further, note that not all the versions of the function `add` perform an actual addition!
 That's the point of _ad-hoc polymorphism_ -- the programmer can change the meaning of a function.

 Functions that are parametrically polymorphic are sometimes called function templates (C++) or generics (Java, Go, Rust).
 A parametrically polymorphic function is like the blueprint for a house with a variable number of floors.
 A home buyer may want a home with three stories -- the architect takes their variably floored house blueprint and "stamps out" a version with three floors.
 Languages variously call the process _instantiating_ a parametrically polymorphic function.
 Others call it [monomorphization](https://en.wikipedia.org/wiki/Monomorphization).